 Click OK when finished.

-If you've entered everything correctly, both tasks will be completed successfully and you can close the window and again click Next.
+If you've entered everything correctly, both testing tasks will be completed successfully and then you can close that little window and again click Next.

 If all is well, you'll get the reassuring "You're all set!" message at this final stage,

 And, now you can check your email through Outlook with the added power and capabilities of IMAP.